What it is, and what it isn’t

 allow_once/allow_always. - Create the board task (recording

-parentTaskIdand asourceDelegationIdthat encodes the delegator and, when deferred, the target), then atomically claim it, open an execution row, and deliver the task message.
+parentTaskIdand asourceDelegationIdthat encodes the delegator and the target on every delegation, deferred or not, so the target stays recoverable from the durable row after a sweep or an orphan release), then atomically claim it, open an execution row, and deliver the task message.

 { ok: false } is a 409, someone else owns the work, and is never retried, the same rule the board itself follows.